jagilmorProf/Linux-Applications/README.md

 Following this, we'll install another application, 'TCP dump,' quickly using 'sudo apt install tcpdump.'
 Once installed, we'll verify the list of installed applications with 'apt list --installed,' where 'TCP dump' will stand out.

 To wrap up, we'll reinstall 'Suricata' with 'sudo apt install Suricata.'
 Confirm with 'Yes' as before.
 After the installation, we'll double-check the list of installed applications to confirm 'Suricata's' presence.

-This comprehensive guide will be available on my GitHub for future reference.